 Osborn appealed his case to the Transportation Department.

-“British Airways decided I was now eligible for an official compensation award of EU600 each for me and my wife,” he says.
+“British Airways decided I was now eligible for an official compensation award of EU600.
+Each for me and my wife,” he says.
 “Strange.
-Their original reply said I was not eligible for anything, but after they were contacted by the DOT, that seems to have changed.”
+Their original reply said I was not eligible for anything.
+But after they were contacted by the DOT, that seems to have changed.”
+(Here is our guide on resolving your consumer problem.)

 I like that ending much better.